mumoshu/play2-typescript/README.md

 You really should put `-g` option, thereby installing not only the module, but also the executable.

+Using version 0.9.1.1 of `tsc` is highly recommended.
 If you already have an installation of `tsc` but have forgotten its version, run:

     tsc --version